LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 Another neat property is that by holding the data for the entire runtime in the buffer, if downstream components somehow fail permanently, we can pull the data from the kafka topics directly and reprocess the data as a batch job.
 Kafka further enhances this data arrival garuantee by providing fault tolerance and scaling.

-### Kafka as processor of category data for ClickHouse
+### Spark as processor of category data for ClickHouse

-We can ingest directly from Kafka topics into ClickHouse, this works since we design the ingestion tables in ClickHouse to be implementations of category schemas and by the invariants of any connector, the data will be ready for ingestion.
+We can ingest directly from Kafka topics into ClickHouse, this works since we design the ingestion tables in ClickHouse to be implementations of category schemas and by the invariants of any connector, the data will be ready for ingestion. **However** these kafka ingestion solutions dont seem to play well in a distributed clickhouse setting with sharded and replicated trees.
+Even though we will only first use replication, the architecture needs to be ready to scale.

 **Invariants**
 - is an instance of a processor